cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 Namespace Components
 ====================

-A Namespace consists of a namespace identifier (the namespace ID), a display name, and a description.
+A Namespace has a namespace identifier (the namespace ID), a display name, and a description.

 Namespace IDs are composed from a limited set of characters; they are restricted to letters (a-z, A-Z), digits (0-9), hyphens (-), and underscores (_).
 There is no size limit